-Within the framework of the comprehensive intelligence reform at NATO Headquarters that took place in 2010-2011, the TTIU’s functions were taken over by the newly created Intelligence Unit.
+Within the framework of the comprehensive intelligence reform at NATO Headquarters that took place in 2010-2011, the TTIU’s functions were taken over by the newly created Intelligence Unit (IU) and the establishment of the Intelligence Steering Board (ISB).
 That transformation further enhanced the analytical approaches on terrorism and its links with other transnational threats.
 The current mechanism has also enhanced cooperation among the NATO civilian and military intelligence components, and preserved the previously developed mechanisms that ensure coherent intelligence-sharing with partners.

 "NATO works with affiliated United Nations (UN) bodies such as the UN Counter-Terrorism Committee, its Executive Directorate and the Security Council Committee 1540.
 It has also established contacts with the UN on its Global Counter-Terrorism Strategy and works closely with UN agencies".

 "Both NATO and the EU are committed to combat terrorism and the proliferation of weapons of mass destruction.
 They have exchanged information on their activities in the field of protection of civilian populations against chemical, biological, radiological and nuclear attacks.
 The two organizations also cooperate in the field of civil emergency planning by exchanging inventories of measures taken in this area."